isomerpages/moe-ast-olive/index.md

       image: /images/blackmores_head-00.jpeg
       alt: Well Being Programmes
   - infopic:
-      title: Mass Litter Picking on SG Clean Day
-      subtitle: SG Clean Day 2023
-      description: MOE is supporting the SG Clean Day 2023 for a cleaner and better Singapore and we encourage you to join this meaningful event with your family and friends.
-      button: Click to read more!
-      url: /olive-staff-well-being/sgcleanday23/
-      image: /images/SGCleanday_banner.jpg
-      alt: Image alt text
-  - infopic:
       title: SPARK Connections 2023
       description: Spark Connections is a lifestyle-centric events platform for singles to network and make new friends.